exasol/extension-manager/doc/developers_guide/developers_guide.md

 * Name conflicts, e.g. schema names
 * Missing isolation, e.g. (`EXA_ALL_SCRIPTS`) contains objects from other tests
-* Issues with the exasol-test-setup-abstraction-server (the download of the server jar is triggerd by the first test.
+* Issues with the exasol-test-setup-abstraction-server (the download of the server jar is triggered by the first test.
   The second one tries to use the unfinished jar)

 For that reason we currently disabled parallel tests in the CI with `-p 1`.